Chris Franklin

-Christopher Franklin (born 16 September 1964) is an Australian stand up comedian and former sailor for the Royal Australian Navy.
-He is most famous for performing the song "Bloke" (a bogan parody of Meredith Brooks' song "Bitch"), which was certified platinum, reached No. 1 on the ARIA Charts and was the twelfth biggest selling single in Australia in 2000.
+Christopher Franklin (born 16 September 1964) is an Australian stand-up comedian and former sailor for the Royal Australian Navy.
+He is most famous for performing the song "Bloke" (a bogan-style parody of Meredith Brooks' song "Bitch"), which was certified platinum, reached No. 1 on the ARIA Charts, and was the twelfth-biggest-selling single in Australia in 2000.
 He lives in Launceston, Tasmania.

 Early life

-Franklin was born in Sydney, and lived from age 3 to 5 on Manus Island in Papua New Guinea.
-As a young adult, he spent eight years in the Royal Australian Navy as a chef, and was one of seven chosen to cook for the Queen during her visit to Australia in the 1980s.
+Franklin was born in Sydney, and he lived from age 3 to 5 on Manus Island in Papua New Guinea.
+As a young adult, he spent eight years in the Royal Australian Navy as a chef, and he was one of seven chosen to cook for Queen Elizabeth II during her visit to Australia in the 1980s.
 After this, Franklin quit the navy to take ten years off to travel Australia.

 Entertainment career

 Comedy career

 Franklin has been performing comedy since October 1997.
 His accomplishments include: